pablosanjose/ParametricFixedPoint.jl/README.md

 ### Final step

 As soon as $p_{n+1} = p_n+\Delta p_n$ exceeds the final $p$, i.e. when $p_{n+1} >= p$, we reduce $\Delta p_n = p - p_n$ so that the final point $p_n$ matches $p$.

+## Dependencies

+To solve $f(x_n, p_n) = x_n$ at each step of the tracking algorithm, we use the `FixedPoint.jl` package as sole, lightweight dependency. `FixedPoint.jl` implements a a simple accelerated iteration algorithm (`afps` function).
+As long as the initial guess is close to the solution, this should converge relatively fast.